SysKitTeam/docs-point/docs/reporting/analytics-reports.md

 ### Workspaces with Stale Content Report Data

-When the report has been successfully generated, all the workspaces with the parameters you entered on the selection step can be found there.
+Once the report has been generated successfully, all workspaces with the parameters you entered during the selection step can be found there.

 The Workspaces with Stale Content report data can be **exported in the XLSX format** and be **scheduled**.